Accelize/apyfal/docs/advanced_storage.rst

 Cloud storage services use credentials to secure access and can't be accessed without them.

 In Apyfal storage, theses service needs to be registered before use.
-Each storage needs an unique ``storage_type`` that will be used to register it and as scheme to access to it with URL.
+Each storage needs an unique ``storage_type`` that will be used to register it and as *scheme* to access to it with URL.

 This can be done using the ``apyfal.storage.register`` function or with configuration file.

-See :doc:`api_storage` for detail on possibles parameters for the targeted storage.
+See :doc:`api_storage` for information on possibles parameters of the targeted storage.

-Examples show the registration of ``my_provider.my_bucket`` storage type.
+Following examples shows the registration of ``my_provider.my_bucket`` storage type.
 This storage needs following parameters to be registered: ``client_id``, ``secret_id`` & ``region``.

 With register function